Too Late for Tears: Release

 Too Late for Tears was distributed by United Artists, opening regionally in Arkansas and Kentucky on July 3, 1949.
 The film opened in Los Angeles on July 13, 1949.

 It was re-released in August 1955 under the alternate title Killer Bait by Astor Pictures, a distributor that specialized in theatrical reissuing of films.
-Astor Pictures often paired the film as a double feature with Johnny Holiday (1948), which they reissued under the alternative title Boy's Prison.
+Astor Pictures often paired the film as a double feature with Johnny Holiday (1948), which was reissued under the alternative title Boy's Prison.

 Box office

 Too Late for Tears was a box-office bomb at the time of its release, sending its producer into bankruptcy.